RehamTarekAhmed/Heap-Manager-B-Trees-/README.md

-# Simple Heap Manager (B-Trees implmentation for the free list).
+# Simple Heap Manager (B-Trees implementation for the free list).
-It's still not working perfectly in case of multithreading (Test4)
+Still not working as desired in case of multithreading (Test4)